cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - An `InitChain` message is received from the consensus engine; the `InitChain` message is sent when the consumer chain is first started.
 - Expected postcondition:
   - The capability for the port `ConsumerPortId` is claimed.
+  - If this is a new consumer chain,
-  - A client of the provider chain is created and the client ID is stored into `providerClient`.
+    - a client of the provider chain is created and the client ID is stored into `providerClient`.
+  - Otherwise (i.e., a restarted consumer chain),
+    - both the provider client ID and channel ID are stored;
+    - each unbonding packet is added to the `unbondingPackets` list together with its unbonding time.
+  - The initial validator set is returned to the consensus engine.
 - Error condition:
+  - The genesis state contains an empty initial validator set.
+  - If this is a new consumer chain,
+    - the genesis state contains no valid provider client state, where the validity is defined as in [ICS 7](../../client/ics-007-tendermint-client);
+    - the genesis state contains no valid provider consensus state, where the validity is defined as in [ICS 7](../../client/ics-007-tendermint-client);
+    - the genesis state contains either a provider client ID or channel ID;
+    - the genesis state contains a non-empty list of unbonding packets;
+    - the genesis state contains an initial validator set that does not match the validator set in the provider consensus state.
+  - Otherwise (i.e., a restarted consumer chain),
+    - the genesis state contains either no provider client ID or no provider channel ID;
+    - the genesis state contains either a non-nil provider client state or a non-nil provider consensus state;
+    - the genesis state contains at least one unbonding packet with non-positive unbonding time;
+    - there is no latest consensus state for the client with ID `gs.providerClientId` or the validator set of this consensus state does not match the initial validator set contained in the genesis state.
   - The capability for the port `ConsumerPortId` cannot be claimed.

-> **Note**: CCV assumes that `ConsumerGenesisState` is disseminated to all validators.
-To ensure that validators receive the correct genesis state, the governance proposal also contains a hash of the `ConsumerGenesisState` (see `CreateConsumerChainProposal`).
+> **Note**: CCV assumes that the genesis state of the consumer chain is disseminated to all the validators in the initial validator set of the consumer chain.
+To ensure that validators receive the correct genesis state, the governance proposal (see `CreateConsumerChainProposal`) also contains a hash of the genesis state without the `ConsumerGenesisState`.
+The `ConsumerGenesisState` is queried by each validator from the provider chain.

+> **Note**: In the case of a restarted consumer chain, the `InitGenesis` of the IBC module MUST run before the `InitGenesis` of the consumer CCV module.

 <!-- omit in toc -->
 #### **[CCV-CCF-COINIT.1]**